 If you took our advice on the best time to purchase a new artificial Christmas tree, you might be wondering what to do with your old one.
-We have a number of convenient ways to help you recycle your old artificial Christmas trees and put them to good use.
+Here are four ways to recycle your artificial Christmas tree and put it to good use.

-Around Christmas time, most communities offer curbside pick-up of both real and artificial Christmas trees.
+Around Christmas time, most communities offer curbside pick-up of both real and artificial trees.
 These programs vary from city to city.
-Check with the waste management authority in your area to find out what options are available to you.
-You may have to hold on to your old tree a bit longer, but it will be worth the wait.
+Check with your local waste management authority to find out available schedules and size limitations, if any.

-Take your tree to a drop-off Christmas tree recycling center in your area.
-Most cities have a recycling center where you can drop off your plastic, glass, aluminum, scrap metal, paper, or old artificial Christmas trees.
-Your community may have a public or private trash collection service, so be sure to check their specific instructions.
-Become an eco-friendly citizen and recycle your old tree to prevent it from ending up in a landfill.
+Be an eco-friendly citizen, and recycle your old tree.
+This prevents it from ending up in a landfill.
+Most cities have a recycling center where you can drop off your plastic, glass, scrap metal, paper, or old artificial Christmas trees.
+Your community may have a trash collection service, so make sure to check their instructions.

-Before disposing of your artificial Christmas tree, follow these simple steps to make sure it’s as recyclable as possible:
+Follow these tips before disposing of your artificial Christmas tree.
+These help make it as recyclable as possible:

-If you’re more interested in repurposing your artificial tree than recycling it, try cutting the branches apart to create wreaths or garlands for your front door, mantel, or banisters.
-Use wire cutters to trim them to your desired length.
-Coupled with festive ribbons, lights, and ornaments, your old Christmas tree will add a lovely touch to your seasonal decorations.
+Another way of recycling your tree is to repurpose it.
+Try cutting the branches to create wreaths or garlands for any season.
+Using wire cutters, trim them to your desired length.
+Next, dress them up with ribbons, lights, and ornaments.
+Your old Christmas tree branches will add a lovely touch to your front door, mantel, or banisters.